 Add your tablet to your home insurance policy

 Before you take out a tablet insurance policy, make sure you check your home insurance policy details.

 Individual items worth over £1,000 usually need to be declared, as well as detailing how much cover you'd like for personal possessions away from the home.

 Your tablet may not be worth over £1,000, so it might not need to be named under your home insurance policy in order to be covered.

-Check that your policy includes cover for gadgets and bicycles, and make sure to add your tablet to the contents you would like to be covered outside the home.
+Check that your policy includes cover for gadgets and make sure to add your tablet to the contents you would like to be covered outside the home.

 There are a few things to consider however, if you're relying on home insurance to protect your tablet.